Thinkwise/docs/docs/sf/messages.md

 ![1538638866903](../assets/sf/1538638866903.png)
 *Overview of messages*

 The *Message id* is used to reference the message from the business logic.
-This id is translated in the *Translations* tab page.
+This ID is translated in the *Translations* tab page.

 A brief description of the purpose of the message is given in the *Descriptions* tab.

 ### Message location

-The *Message location* indicates how the message should be displayed: in a *popup*, in a *panel* at the bottom of the screen, or *none (suppress)*, used to suppress database messages.
+The *Message location* indicates how the message should be displayed: in a *pop-up*, in a *panel* at the bottom of the screen, or *none (suppress)*, used to suppress database messages.

 > It is possible to clear the *panel* with the message *clear_panel* or add a separator line to the *panel* by sending the *add_separator* message.

 ### Severity

 The severity of the message is determined here.
 This may be an informational message, a warning or an error message.
 The severity determines how the user interfaces and the Indicium application tier handle the action that caused the message.
-Only for errors, the action is canceled.
+The action is only canceled for errors.

 ### Message options